The Sūtra

 one ask for in this world? -- Be mindful of the Buddha and repay his grace!

-“We shall observe the precepts of the Sūtras, and lead the masses aright by the path of
+“We shall observe the precepts of the Sūtras, and

-“The Dharma must be learned; the Sūtras
+“The Dharma must be learned; the Sūtras must be

-must be [studied] and chanted; the good deeds must be performed.
+[studied] and chanted; the good deeds must be performed.

 “Performing good deeds and offering virtues as if